joezuntz/cosmosis-doc/reference/standard_library/consistency.rst

      - Type
      - Default
      - Description

    * - verbose
      - bool
      - False
      - Whether to print how derived parameters were calculated and what assumptions used
+   * - relations_file
+     - str
+     -
+     - Path to an alternative parameter relations file

 Input values